Multiple injuries after rollover crash on Highway 124 near Route YY in Boone County - News Break

 HARRISBURG, Mo.
 (KMIZ)

-Multiple injuries are reported after a single vehicle wreck has closed Highway 124 near Route YY.
+Multiple injuries are reported after a single vehicle wreck has closed Highway 124 near Route YY around 6:45 Friday night.

 Boone County Fire Protection District's Gale Blomenkamp says one vehicle crashed and four people have moderate to severe injuries.
 Three people have minor injuries.